 The right food truck partnership can be both satisfying and profitable.
 But like any relationship, working with a business partner successfully over the long term means going in prepared with the proper groundwork in place.
 Here are some common food truck partnership mistakes to avoid.

-You need to be committed to these relationships so doubt doesn’t creep in.
+For a food truck business that is formed as a partnership learning how to nurture these business relationships is critical to the businesses growth.
+You need to avoid partnership mistakes, Commit to these relationships so doubt doesn’t creep in.
 Make sure everyone is clear on timelines, expectations, deliverables, communication preferences, collaboration methods and other issues before you even move forward.